Buying vs. Building a House

 Where do you live in your wildest dreams?
 Is it a charm-filled cottage built hundreds of years ago, or is it a custom-designed castle straight from your Pinterest board?
 Take a second.
 Now, what’s it gonna be?
 Are you buying or building your next home?
+Find out more by contacting a insurance agent in your area.

 Okay, maybe it’s not that simple, but whatever the case may be, buying or building a home is a huge deal.
 We mean that literally.
 There’s a lot of information to digest and it takes heaps of time and the patience of a saint to process all of it.
+You should also make sure you're covered with an affordable home insurance policy.

 To help make this a little easier we spoke with LaRon Greene, a realtor with over ten years of in-the-field experience, to gain some insights that will help guide you to the firm decisions you’ve been looking for.